 - Do not attach towed equipment except at the hitch point. - Do not use the machine as a towing vehicle unless it has a hitch installed. - Do not exceed the maximum gross towing weight. - Never allow children or others near the towed equipment. - On slopes, the weight of the towed equipment may cause loss of traction, increased risk of rollover, and loss of control.
 Reduce the towed weight and slow down. - The stopping distance may increase with the weight of a towed load.
 Travel slowly and allow extra distance to stop. - Make wide turns to keep the attachment clear of the machine.

-Starting the Machine
+Starting the Engine

-- 1. Sit on the seat. - 2.
-Move the motion-control levers outward to the Neutral-Lock position. - 3.
-Engage the parking brake. - 4.
-Disengage the PTO switch. - 5.
-Unlock the console display using the key fob and/or key code. - 6.
-Verify that the start indicator light is green. - 7.
-Engage the choke control (if applicable). - 8.
-Press and hold the start/stop button to start the engine.
-Release the button when the engine starts. - Disengage the choke control (if applicable).
+- 1. Sit on the seat.

+- 2. Move the motion-control levers outward to the NEUTRAL-LOCK position.

+- 3. Engage the parking brake.

+- 4. Disengage the PTO switch.

+- 5. Engage the choke control (if applicable).